ChangeWindows/Content/api.md

 osname | Contain the name of the OS (e.g. 'Window 10'). | Available
 codename | The official codename used within Microsoft (e.g. 'Redstone 1') | Available
-description | A description of the milestone. | Available desktop | Contains the name for the desktop build, in addition to the basic naming. | Available mobile | Contains the name for the Mobile build, in addition to the basic naming. | Available xbox | Contains the name for the Xbox build, in addition to the basic naming. | Available iot | Contains the name for the IoT build, in addition to the basic naming. | Available server | Contains the name for the Server build, in addition to the basic naming. | Available holographic | Contains the name for the holographic build, in addition to the basic naming. | Available
+description | A description of the milestone. | Available desktop | Contains the name for the desktop build. | Available mobile | Contains the name for the Mobile build. | Available xbox | Contains the name for the Xbox build. | Available iot | Contains the name for the IoT build. | Available server | Contains the name for the Server build. | Available holographic | Contains the name for the Holographic build. | Available team | Contains the name for the Team build. | Available